 The TSA Precheck lane opens at 4:30 a.m. in each terminal.

 Beginning Oct.
 1, 2021, you will need to present a REAL ID-compliant document to fly in the U.S. and enter certain federal facilities under federal law.

 Please visit the TSA's website for a comprehensive list of items acceptable for travel.

 TSA does not require children under 18 to provide identification when traveling within the United States.
 Contact your airline for questions regarding specific ID requirements for travelers under 18.

-No, you will need a passport or visa to travel internationally.
+No, a passport or visa is required to travel internationally.

 Bring a copy of your marriage license with you to the checkpoint and contact your airline for further information.